Angel-DB/Student/README.md

 # Student
 Class Student have two instances variables: 'name' and 'average'.
-Calculates a letter grade using nested if - else staments.
+Calculates a letter grade using nested if - else statements.